BackRoom-net/Backroom-net/README.md

 > This program is being developed under PureBasic 5.61 (Windows - x64)
 > Current compatibility with the program is limited to windows 7,8,8.1 and 10

+# System Requirements

+This program will run on most modern computers (1-3 years old)

+_It is strict and **can** be annoying_

+* System **Minimum** Memory is 2gb!!
+  Nothing below this ammount will run!
+This is like this so 32-bit computers can still run this program.

+* System reccomended specifications are:

+   **6Gb of ram**

+   **Four Core processor** - *this does not mean Hyperthreaded fake cores.*

+   **250Gb Hard disk space**

+   **35 Megabit internet speed** - *Reccomended 1000M NIC*

+* System Minimum specifications are:

+   **4Gb of ram** - *Yes, this program can work with less but, you will be prompted if you would like to risk it.
+The program will      however **Not** Run if it is Below 2gb.
+So, In fact, the minimum is 2Gb.*

+   **Dual Core**

+   **25Gb Hard disk space**

+   **15 Megabit internet speed**

+* System Notes

+A 250Gb hard disk is reccomended just if you have it as a boot up drive, you will be encrypting files aswell so that puts a strain on the drive and storage.
+In the Minimum, You will not be able to really have windows and have very many packages being received or encrypted/decrypted. it would be dangerous to do with a minimal amount of space.
+For ram, Its going to be a ram hog (*Like Chrome*) and I will need to make many modifications to memory management quick.